hisham-shaikh99/Project/README.md

 # Project
-Hexagonal canvass which moves away when you hover your mouse on it.
+Canvass which moves away when you hover your mouse on it.